francisfuzz/dotcom/pages/posts/2023-07-21-building-psychological-safety-in-code-reviews.md

 Let's start with definitions.
 Amy Edmondson is the Novartist Professor of Leadership and Management at Harvard Business School and is known for her work with teams.
 In her TedX HGSE talk [Building a psychologically safe workplace](https://www.youtube.com/watch?v=LhoLuui9gX8) she defines psychological safety as:

-> "a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes."
+> a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.

 I recognize that the words `punished` and `humiliated` may convey a negative sensitivity for some readers.
 As I engaged with this definition, one of my mentors shared that psychological safety can be impacted by actions and sentiments less severe.
 By acknowledging that there's really a spectrum, one way we can widen the scope of this definition is to offer an alternative, definition:

-> "a belief that one will not be excluded or made inferior for speaking up with ideas, questions, concerns, or mistakes."
+> a belief that one will not be excluded or made inferior for speaking up with ideas, questions, concerns, or mistakes.

 Whenever I see terms defined in the negative, I challenge myself by taking a stab at defining it in the affirmative.
 Here's the best I could come up with:

-> "a belief that one will be recognized and affirmed for speaking up with ideas, questions, concerns, or mistakes."
+> a belief that one will be recognized and affirmed for speaking up with ideas, questions, concerns, or mistakes.

 Depending on the context and cases I walk through, I've fluidly shifted between these three definitions in my day-to-day work life.